 - 200 g butter

 - Heat the oven to 180°C

 - Peel the apples and remove the cores.
 Cut them into thin wedges.
-Place in a bowl or plastic bag, and coat with 3 tbsp sugar and 2 tbsp cinnamon.
+Place in a bowl or plastic bag, and coat with 3 tablespoon sugar and 2 tablespoon cinnamon.
 Stir or shake to coat the apples evenly.

 - In a mixing bowl, combine butter and sugar with an electric whisk until creamy.

 - Add the eggs one at a time, and whisk in between.

 - Through a sieve, add the flour and baking powder to the batter.

 - Carefully use a spatula or spoon to mix the flour with the wet ingredients.
 Careful not to overmix.

 - Using a 22 cm springform tin, add a baking sheet to the bottom, and grease the sides of the tin.

 - Add half the batter to the tin, and place the apple wedges with the thin sides down in circles to completely cover the bottom of the tin.